Robert Scorpio: Casting

 Tristan Rogers originally played the role from December 2, 1980, through February 25, 1992 with two brief hiatuses in the 1980s: between December 13, 1985 to September 22, 1986 and January 13 to June 1, 1987.
-The popularity and longevity of the character was furthered by his involvement with the monumentally popular "supercouple" Luke and Laura, whose 1981 wedding brought in 30 million viewers and remains the highest-rated hour in American soap opera history.
+The popularity and longevity of the character was furthered by his involvement with the "supercouple" Luke and Laura, whose 1981 wedding brought in 30 million viewers and remains the highest-rated hour in American soap opera history.

 While Rogers' Scorpio had been "killed with no body found" when he left the series in 1992, Rogers returned briefly from November 15 to 22, 1995, as Scorpio's spirit to comfort the character's daughter Robin Scorpio (Kimberly McCullough), who is dealing with the loss of her boyfriend to AIDS-related illness and is herself HIV-positive.
 He returned again on January 27, 2006 till March 1, 2006, this time with Scorpio being very much alive.
 Rogers reappeared on April 13, 2006 and left again on November 16, 2006.

 From August 5, 2008 through October 21, 2008, Rogers reprised the role of Robert Scorpio on the Season 2 of SOAPnet's General Hospital: Night Shift, a prime time spin-off of General Hospital which stars Scorpio's daughter Robin.
 He was featured in 12 of the season's 14 episodes, and Soap Opera Digest named the appearance their "Best Return" of 2008.
 Rogers later reappeared on General Hospital for four episodes starting December 22, 2008, as Scorpio attends Robin's wedding.